Beginner Horse Riding Mistakes To Avoid

 Tip:

-The best way to deal with this is to sit up straight and tall in the saddle, keep your head up to watch your destination and relax your shoulders.
+The best way to deal with this is to sit up straight and tall in the saddle, keep your head up to watch your destination, and relax your shoulders.
 If you ride with a good posture, you can maintain your balance and effectively communicate your cues.

 7. Scrunching Your Knees

-Drawing your knees up like a jockey sitting on a chair is not an ideal position when riding.
+Drawing your knees up like a jockey sitting on a chair is not ideal when riding.
 It can make you uncomfortable because it will force your heels to point either up or down with your feet pushed forward.

 Tip: